chrisant996/clink/docs/clink.md

 ### Colors

-Clink has many configurable colors.
-Most of them are associated with either completion colors or input line colors.
+Clink has many configurable colors for match completions, input line coloring, popup lists, and more.

 #### Completion colors